MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 - Multiple product tax/VAT rates.
 For example, some product categories are liable for reduced tax rates.
 Those items must exist in [!INCLUDE[prod_short](../includes/prod_short.md)] and be mapped to Shopify products.
 Otherwise, with automatic creation of missing items, the VAT product posting group will be used.

 - Address-dependent tax rates.
 Use the **Tax area priority** field together with **Customer Templates** table to overwrite standard logic that fills in **Tax Area Code** in the sales document.
-The **Tax area priority** field specifies priority from where system should take information about country/region and state/province.
-Then the system finds corresponding record in the Shopify customer templates and uses **Tax Area Code**, **Tax Liable**, and **VAT Bus.
-Posting Group** when it creates a sales document.
+The **Tax area priority** field specifies priority from where the function should take information about country/region and state/province.
+Then the corresponding record in the Shopify customer templates is found and **Tax Area Code**, **Tax Liable**, and **VAT Bus.
+Posting Group** is used when a sales document is created.

 ## Synchronize shipments to Shopify